 Students who failed to maintain eligibility may regain their Title IV eligibility through the appeals process (as described above) or by meeting the Satisfactory Academic Progress standards.

-INCOMPLETES, WITHDRAWALS, TRANSFER CREDIT
+INCOMPLETES, WITHDRAWALS, TRANSFER CREDIT, REPEAT COURSES

-If a student receives an incomplete or if they withdrew from a course, the credits will be counted as attempted but not completed.
+- If a student receives an incomplete or if they withdrew from a course after the corresponding Add/Drop period for the semester in question, the credits will be counted as attempted but not completed.